zeddy1234/Top-Defenders-Plugin/README.md

 # Top Defenders

-Top Defenders plugin used on Zeddy currently.
+Top Defenders plugin used on Zeddy Gaming.

-I decided to open source this as CSGO is coming to a close soon, and figured open sourcing this would be in the best interest for the future developement of CS2.
-I plan to port this plugin to CS2 once a modding environment is finally decided on.

 > [!NOTE]
 > Use Kxnrl's [CSGO-HtmlHud](https://github.com/Kxnrl/CSGO-HtmlHud) plugin as a replacement for `UIManager`.